sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 Predicate IsGrandparent(Term grandparent, Term grandchild) => new(nameof(IsGrandparent), grandparent, grandchild);
 Predicate IsParent(Term parent, Term child) => new(nameof(IsParent), parent, child);

-// Now the sentence itself, with some intermediate variables so that it isn't completely unreadable: var g = new VariableDeclaration("g");
+// Now the formula itself, with some intermediate variables so that it isn't completely unreadable: var g = new VariableDeclaration("g");
 var c = new VariableDeclaration("c");
 var p = new VariableDeclaration("p");
 var equivalenceLHS = IsGrandparent(g, c);
 var equivalenceRHS = new ExistentialQuantification(p, new Conjunction(IsParent(g, p), IsParent(p, c)));
-Sentence grandparentDefn = new UniversalQuantification(g, new UniversalQuantification(c, new Equivalence(equivalenceLHS, equivalenceRHS)));
+Formula grandparentDefn = new UniversalQuantification(g, new UniversalQuantification(c, new Equivalence(equivalenceLHS, equivalenceRHS)));
 ```

 Notice that:

-* This is very "simple" in that it involves nothing other than the sentence types themselves, but is obviously far too verbose to be workable in most scenarios.
+* This is very "simple" in that it involves nothing other than the formula types themselves, but is obviously far too verbose to be workable in most scenarios.
 Hence the alternatives below.
 * There's a `VariableDeclaration` class.
-One of the first things to notice about the sentence model is that we have two classes for variables.
+One of the first things to notice about the formula model is that we have two classes for variables.
 First, we have a `VariableReference` class,
-  which appears in sentence trees - it's a subtype of a `Term` class.
+  which appears in formula trees - it's a subtype of a `Term` class.
 We also have a `VariableDeclaration` class, which is NOT a subtype of `Term` - it appears only as a property of quantifications
-  and `VariableReference`s. `VariableDeclaration`s are however implicitly convertible to `VariableReference`s that refer to them (note that we utilise this in the example above), to aid with succinct sentence creation.
+  and `VariableReference`s. `VariableDeclaration`s are however implicitly convertible to `VariableReference`s that refer to them (note that we utilise this in the example above), to aid with succinct formula creation.

-### Writing Sentences as Code - with SentenceFactory
+### Writing Formulas as Code - with FormulaFactory

-The `SentenceCreation` namespace contains a static class called `SentenceFactory`.
+The `FormulaCreation` namespace contains a static class called `FormulaFactory`.
 It is intended to be used via a `using static` directive,
-and includes a number of static methods and properties to assist with succinct sentence creation.
+and includes a number of static methods and properties to assist with succinct formula creation.
 Here's how the example looks with this one:

 ```
 using SCFirstOrderLogic;
-using static SCFirstOrderLogic.SentenceCreation.SentenceFactory;
+using static SCFirstOrderLogic.FormulaCreation.FormulaFactory;

 // Helper methods for creating your predicates (and functions) are recommended to avoid repetition:
 Predicate IsGrandparent(Term grandparent, Term grandchild) => new Predicate(nameof(IsGrandparent), grandparent, grandchild);
 Predicate IsParent(Term parent, Term child) => new Predicate(nameof(IsParent), parent, child);

-// Using the factory, the sentence itself is a little less verbose: var grandparentDefn = ForAll(G, C, Iff(IsGrandparent(G, C), ThereExists(P, And(IsParent(G, P), IsParent(P, C)))));
+// Using the factory, the formula itself is a little less verbose: var grandparentDefn = ForAll(G, C, Iff(IsGrandparent(G, C), ThereExists(P, And(IsParent(G, P), IsParent(P, C)))));
 ```